 The complete process takes about an hour and a half, and is best carried out at a pressure of 2 atmospheres to obtain maximum benefit..

-The chamber currently operates on Tuesday, Thursday and Friday mornings, but this may increase in future depending on demand.
+The chamber currently operates on Monday, Tuesday, Thursday and Friday mornings.

 Our Centre has thirty years of experience in the delivery of Oxygen Therapy. read more